lennoxruk/express-status-monitor/README.md

 ## Independent fork notice

 This is an independent fork of [express-status-monitor](https://github.com/RafalWilinski/express-status-monitor) with a number of updates.
-It is detached from the original project as the updates have divulged somewhat from the original.
+It is detached from the original project as the update has divulged somewhat from the original source.
 The original structure of the project is still maintained but all source files have been refactored.

 Notable changes: